icaros-usc/pyribs/README.md

 ## Usage Example

-ribs uses an ask-tell interface similar to that of [pycma](https://pypi.org/project/cma/).
+pyribs uses an ask-tell interface similar to that of [pycma](https://pypi.org/project/cma/).
 The following example shows how to run the RIBS version of MAP-Elites.
 Specifically, we create: